scipy/scipy/doc/source/tutorial/stats.rst

    :include-source: 0

 Although the convergence is ensured, practitioners tend to want to have an exploration process which is more deterministic.
+With normal MC, a seed can be used to have a repeatable process.
+But fixing the seed would break the convergence property: a given seed could work for a given class of problem and break for another one.

-What is commonly done to walk through all the hypotheses is to use a regular grid spanning all parameter dimensions, also called a saturated design.
+What is commonly done to walk through the space in a deterministic manner, is to use a regular grid spanning all parameter dimensions, also called a saturated design.
 Let’s consider the unit-hypercube, with all bounds ranging from 0 to 1.
 Now, having a distance of 0.1 between points, the number of points required to fill the unit interval would be 10.
 In a 2-dimensional hypercube the same spacing would require 100, and in 3 dimensions 1,000 points.
 As the number of dimensions grows, the number of experiments which is required to fill